cybercrow23/cybercrow23/README.md

 - 👀 I’m interested in ... criminal justice and crime analysis, video games, and reading.
 - 🌱 I’m currently learning ...
 SQL, crime analysis, and possibly R soon.
 - 💞️ I’m looking to collaborate on ...
 SQL and statistics.
-- 📫 How to reach me ...
-IG: cyber_cat23

 <!---
 cybercrow23/cybercrow23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.